axibase/atsd/integration/nmon/file-streaming.md

 Entities collecting nmon data are also automatically assigned predefined nmon portals.

-Predefined AIX and Linux nmon portals cover a variety of key metrics and have been designed to provide useful insight into the performance of the target machine.
+Predefined AIX and Linux nmon portals cover a variety of key metrics and have been designed to provide useful insight into the performance of the target server.

 Custom portals can be created using [HTML5 Widgets](https://axibase.com/products/axibase-time-series-database/visualization/ "Visualization") to visualize any combination of collected [nmon metrics](./format.md).